wertstahl/THE402/README.md

 <br>
 <br>
 Queshion: Why is it, there aint no transitions happ'nin?
 Huh?<br>
-Anshwer: If it was easy to do in JS, it would have been in there.<br>
+Anshwer: If it was easy to do in JS, it would have been implemented.<br>